National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 To contribute to the development of new products and provide technical support to customers.

-The candidate needs to have an understanding of polymers, resins and surface coating/decorating technologies (printing, priming, embossing etc.)
+The candidate needs to have a good understanding of polymers, resins and surface coating/decorating technologies (printing, priming, embossing etc.).

 Responsibilities: